-We gathered at Auntie Pasta’s for a late lunch.
+Auntie Pasta’s Clear Springs Restaurant for a late lunch.
 It is a large restaurant that was full of diners.
 The food was good.
 Be sure to order a plate of onion rings, which are the best I have ever eaten.

 We stayed at the historic Fredonia Hotel in downtown Nacogdoches, which I must admit was happening!
 The hotel has been renovated in a way that is age appropriate.
 Two restaurants, two swimming pools, a great gift shop, and large bar offer something for everyone.